alchemyplatform/alchemy-sdk-js/README.md

 // ETH JSON-RPC calls through ethers.js Provider const ethersAlchemyProvider = alchemy.getProvider();
-ethersAlchemyProvider
-  .send('eth_getBalance', ['0xABC...', 'latest'])
+ethersAlchemyProvider.getBalance('0xABC...', 'latest')
         .then(console.log);
 ```

 ## NFT Module

 The SDK currently supports the following NFT endpoints:

-- `getNfts()`: Get NFTs for an owner address.
-- `getNftsPaginated()`: Get NFTs for an owner address, paginated.
 - `getNftMetadata()`: Gets the NFT metadata for a contract address and tokenId.
+- `getNftsForOwner()`: Get NFTs for an owner address.
+- `getNftsForOwnerIterator()`: Get NFTs for an owner address as an async iterator.
 - `getNftsForCollection()`: Gets all NFTs for a contract address.
-- `getNftForCollectionPaginated()`: Gets all NFTs for a contract address, paginated.
+- `getNftForCollectionIterator()`: Gets all NFTs for a contract address as an async iterator.
-- `getOwnersForToken()`: Get all the owners for a given NFT contract address and token ID.
+- `getOwnersForNft()`: Get all the owners for a given NFT contract address and token ID.
-- `checkOwnership()`: Checks that the provided owner address owns one or more of the provided NFT contract addresses.
+- `checkNftOwnership()`: Checks that the provided owner address owns one or more of the provided NFT contract addresses.
 - `findContractDeployer()`: Finds the contract deployer and block number for a given NFT contract address.

 ### Comparing `BaseNft` and `Nft`